 Parents will need to become familiar with the methodology of the course: the use of dictation, monitoring spelling and grammar errors in written work, using rubrics to evaluate work, leading discussions, and teaching vocabulary within your discussion of each novel.
 This requires more parental involvement than traditional courses with predictable answers.
 So while students can read and complete much work on their own, parents still need to be very involved.

 While many of the literary works offer opportunities to explore character and the human condition, I was surprised to find no Christian content in the course.

 Note that the literature component (the third section of the instructor’s guide) is identical to the corresponding section for readers in Sonlight’s History of Science J (History, Bible, and Literature course).
-This means that Language Arts J can stand alone, it was designed to dovetail with History of Science J, and the novels are all included in the complete package for History of Science J if you choose to use that course.
+While Language Arts J can stand alone, it was designed to dovetail with History of Science J, and the novels are all included in the complete package for History of Science J if you choose to use that course.